Tretinoin is one of the most researched anti-aging and anti-acne treatments available in today’s market.

-Tretinoin starts to work as soon as it’s applied on the skin, however, you will start seeing results from using it anywhere between 6-8 weeks, depending on the skin concern you want to treat.
+Tretinoin starts to work as soon as it’s applied to the skin, however, you will start seeing results from using it anywhere between 6-8 weeks, depending on the skin concern you want to treat.

 Is There A Difference Between Retin-A and Tretinoin?

-No there isn’t any difference between Retin-A and tretinoin because Retin-A is just a brand name for tretinoin used in the US and Canada.
+No, there isn’t any difference between Retin-A and tretinoin because Retin-A is just a brand name for tretinoin used in the US and Canada.

 Other countries have their own brand names with the same active ingredient being all-trans retinoic acid (tretinoin).